benlake/tigger/README.md

 Tigger is really only tested working against vTiger 5.1.0.
 If you have any additional compatibility information please let me know.

-## vTiger Patches ##
+## vTiger Patche ##

-I had to make a few tweaks to vTiger to fix a bug or two, but I'll need to find those and validate them.
+The vTiger 5.1 series had a bug in it that I discovered and patched.
+See the file _vtiger-5.1-lexer.patch_ in the root directory.
+If you do not apply the patch you probably won't get good results when listing tickets.